yaoluo/FEP-DMC/README.md

 # FEP-DMC
-## This code should not be used for research purposes and was only created to aid peer review of a forthcoming paper
+Reminder: this code should not be used for research purposes and was only created to aid peer review of a forthcoming paper

+## Instrucations

+To reproduce the calculations, please find example/README.md.